 FDISK80 operates very much like other FDISK disk partitioning applications.
 Please refer to the file called "FDisk Manual.pdf" in the Doc directory of the RomWBW distribution for further instructions.

-There is also more information on using FAT partitions with RomWBW in the "RomWBW Getting Started.pdf" document in the Doc directory of the distribution.
+There is also more information on using FAT partitions with RomWBW in the [RomWBW User Guide](#) document in the Doc directory of the distribution.